Skip to content

 Behavior Changes

 The legacy behavior iterated over every .go file in your project, called packages.Load to parse the syntax tree, and generated mocks for every interface found in the file.
-The new behavior instead simply grabs the list of packages to load from the config file, or in the case of recursive: True, walks the filesystem tree to discover the packages that exist (without actually parsing the files).
+The new behavior instead simply grabs the list of packages to load from the config file, or in the case of recursive: True, walks the file-system tree to discover the packages that exist (without actually parsing the files).
 Using this list, it calls packages.Load once with the list of packages that were discovered.

 Filesystem Tree Layouts